 Clayton Noble is the Co-Chair of the Business Software Alliance.
 His main responsibility is with enforcement and policy for the software companies that are members of BSA.
 The BSA has a second co-chair who is responsible for education about piracy.

 Piracy does cost software developers money.
 However, many are becoming more savvy when it comes to combatting the steady leak of money.
 There's a significant effort in place so that pirated code is removed from online sharing sites quickly.
 There are also efforts made to prevent illegally distributed programs ever being uploaded.
 Vendors are also getting smarter about how they sell their software so that purchasing is becoming easier than pirating.
+Noble said that "Across the BSA, members have a whole heap of different delivery mechanisms including downloads and Software as a Service and subscription models at different price points to meet the market how it wants to be met".

 In Noble's view, the big issue for CIOs is the importance of Software Asset Management.
 "It's important because each of the members of the BSA and other companies rely on he organisations customers to remain compliant.
 By and large, software is licensed on a trust model where the code is handed over.
 We rely on organisations to retain control over the deployment of software.
 SAM is a key issue for organisations".